chooklii/storagable/README.md

 1. "run npm run build" to put all JS-Files together
 -> Not needed, if there are no changes inside of those files

-2. "node server.js" to run Server
+2. "node server.js" to run Server on localhost:8000

-# Endpoints:

-GET /             -> Photo-Upload Page

-GET /healthcheck  -> Healthcheck if USB is there
-GET /photofolders      -> Get all Photo-Folders
-GET /filefolder        -> Get all File-Folders

-GET /photonames?folder=Name -> Get all File-Names for one folder GET /photo?path="PATH_TO_PHOTO -> Get one Foto

-POST /fileupload      -> Endpoint for File-Upload
-POST /photoupload      -> Endpoint for Foto-Upload